New Jersey Route 208: Route description

-The highway has turnoffs in each direction for Utter Avenue before passing beneath the New York, Susquehanna and Western Railway's New Jersey Subdivision line prior the interchange with CR 659 (Goffle Road).
+The highway has turnoffs in each direction for Utter Avenue before passing beneath the New York, Susquehanna and Western Railway's (NYSW) New Jersey Subdivision line prior the interchange with CR 659 (Goffle Road).
 Past here, the highway turns north and climbs a hill, passing the Hawthorne Gospel Church on the right.
 It re-enters Bergen County in Wyckoff, just before the Grandview Avenue interchange.
 From here, Route 208 largely resembles a wooded parkway, although there are a few driveways off the road.
 The road turns northwest and interchanges with CR 93 (Cedar Hill Avenue) before passing near more homes and coming to an interchange with CR S93 (Russell Avenue).
 The road continues into Franklin Lakes and interchanges with CR 502 (Ewing Avenue) before turning west-northwest and coming to an exit for CR S89 (Summit Avenue).
 Past Summit Avenue, the road has two interchanges providing access to the Becton Dickinson headquarters campus, where the road carries three lanes in each direction.
 It narrows back to two lanes in each direction before coming to the interchange with CR 117 (Colonial Road) and CR 89 (High Mountain Road).
-The final exit heading northbound is for I-287 north, an interchange that includes another crossing of the New York, Susquehanna and Western Railway line.
-After passing the exit, Route 208 northbound merges into I-287 southbound at the Franklin Lakes and Oakland border.
+The final exit heading northbound is for I-287 north, an interchange that includes another crossing of the NYSW line.
+After passing the exit, Route 208 northbound merges into I-287 southbound in Oakland.